 • Difficulty eating normally

-In terms of a medical malpractice suit, what matters most is the severity of your symptoms, the long-term prognosis for improvement, and how much these symptoms affect your daily life.
+In terms of a medical malpractice or dental malpractice lawsuit, what matters most is the severity of your symptoms, the long-term prognosis for improvement, and how much these symptoms affect your daily life.
 Someone with permanent injuries (or at least injuries that won’t improve without treatment) is much more likely to have a valid malpractice claim than someone with pain that will go away with time.

 Suing Your Dentist for Causing Nerve Damage

-If your dentist did cause nerve damage, there may be the possibility you could sue them for damages.
-When it comes to actually determining whether or not malpractice has occurred and if you can sue, the burden of proof lies with you as the injured patient.
-You must be able to prove that your pain and suffering is the direct cause of the dentist’s actions and that the dentist acted outside of an accepted medical standard or that they acted in a way other dentists would not.
+If your dentist did cause nerve damage, you may be able to pursue a claim for your damages.
+When it comes to actually determining whether or not dental malpractice has occurred and if you can sue, the burden of proof lies with you as the injured patient.
+You must be able to prove that your injury, pain, and suffering is the direct cause of the dentist’s actions and that the dentist acted outside of an accepted medical standard or that they acted in a way other dentists would not.

 It’s also important to be aware of the statute of limitations to file your case.
-In Florida, you’re required to begin your lawsuit within two years of discovering the injury or within four years of when the malpractice occurred at the latest.
+In Florida, you’re required to begin your lawsuit within two (2) years of discovering the injury or within four years of when the malpractice occurred at the latest, depending on when you knew or should have known you had suffered an actionable injury.

 The process would generally look like this: